docker/docs/opensource/doc-style.md

 One way to think about this is to assume Docker’s users are generally university educated and read at least a "16th" grade level (meaning they have a university degree).
-You can use a [readability tester](https://readability-score.com/) to help guide your judgement.
+You can use a
+[readability tester](https://readable.io/) to help guide your judgment.
 For example, the readability score for the phrase "Containers should be ephemeral" is around the 13th grade level (first year at university), and so is acceptable.